Towards All Loop Supergravity Amplitudes on $AdS_5 \times S^5$: Introduction

-{\bf Introduction} Since the advent of the AdS/CFT correspondence, the mapping between correlation functions of local gauge invariant operators and scattering amplitudes has been at the center of investigation.
-In this paper we address the study of the four point function of protected operators of dimension two in four dimensional $\mathcal{N}=4$ Super Yang Mills (SYM) with a $SU(N)$ gauge group, at strong 't Hooft coupling $\lambda=g^2 N$ and as an expansion in inverse power of $N$.
-This quantity is holographically related to loop corrections to four point scattering amplitudes of gravitons in the supergravity approximation in a $AdS_5 \times S^5$ background.
-Recently, there has been tremendous progress in understanding how to bootstrap such correlators at order $N^{-4}$ by gluing $N^{-2}$ correlators, using the techniques of the analytic conformal bootstrap \cite{Alday:2016njk} and the inversion formula \cite{Caron-Huot:2017vep}.
-This method is very reminiscent of unitarity cuts in amplitudes \cite{Meltzer:2019nbs} and it allowed computing the correlator to order $N^{-4}$ completely \cite{Alday:2017xua, Aprile:2017bgs,Alday:2017vkk, Alday:2019nin}, including also stringy corrections \cite{Alday:2018pdi, Binder:2019jwn, Chester:2019pvm}.
-At strong coupling and at leading orders (up to $N^{-2}$) the operators which acquire an anomalous dimension and appear in the Operator Product Expansion (OPE) are double trace operators.
-These operators are generically degenerate, and the associated mixing problem has been resolved up to order $N^{-2}$ in \cite{Alday:2017xua, Aprile:2017bgs, unmixing, DTspectrum}.
-In this paper we try to understand how much of the four point function is fixed at a given order $N^{-2\kappa}$, once we know the OPE data at order $N^{0}$ and $N^{-2}$.
-We first analyse the case $\kappa=3$, we compute the function of the cross ratios which appear in front of the leading logarithmic singularity in $U$.
-In the same spirit as \cite{Alday:2017vkk} and in order to see how much of the dynamical information we could recover only with this term, we take the flat space limit and we compare it with the two loop, four point supergravity amplitude in ten dimensional flat space.
-Quite surprisingly, we noticed that the structure of the functions which appear in both sides for the highest transcendental pieces in the amplitude is the same that we have from the CFT computation.
-More precisely the double cut of the amplitude exactly reproduces the flat space limit of the CFT.
-We conjecture that this fact persists at any loop order and in particular that the $\kappa-1$ cut is always given by the flat space limit of the highest logarithmic piece of the correlation function.
-The main result is that we have a prediction for the $\kappa-1$ cut of the AdS ladder diagrams, which in turn is only constrained by leading and subleading order OPE data. \\ {\bf Four point function} The superconformal primary of the stress-tensor multiplet $\mathcal{O}_{2}$ is a scalar operator of protected dimension two, transforming under the ${\bf{20'}}$ representation of the $SU(4)$ R-symmetry.
-The four point function of $\mathcal{O}_{2}$ has the schematic form
+Since the advent of the AdS/CFT correspondence, the mapping between correlation functions of local gauge-invariant operators and scattering amplitudes has been in the spotlight.
+In this paper we address the study of the four-point function of protected operators of dimension two in four-dimensional $\mathcal{N}=4$ super Yang Mills (SYM) with $SU(N)$ gauge group, at strong 't Hooft coupling $\lambda=g^2 N$ and as an expansion in inverse powers of $N$.
+This quantity is holographically related to loop corrections of four-point graviton scattering amplitudes in the supergravity approximation in an $AdS_5 \times S^5$ background.
+Recently, there has been tremendous progress in understanding how to bootstrap such correlators at order $N^{-4}$ by gluing $N^{-2}$ correlators, using the techniques of the analytic conformal bootstrap \cite{Aharony:2016dwx, Alday:2016njk} and the inversion formula \cite{Caron-Huot:2017vep}.
+These methods are very reminiscent of unitarity cuts in amplitudes \cite{Meltzer:2019nbs} and they allowed computing the correlator to order $N^{-4}$ completely \cite{Alday:2017xua, Aprile:2017bgs,Alday:2017vkk, Alday:2019nin}, including also stringy corrections \cite{Alday:2018pdi, Binder:2019jwn, Chester:2019pvm}.
+At strong coupling and at leading orders (up to $N^{-2}$) the operators which acquire an anomalous dimension and appear in the operator product expansion (OPE) are double trace operators.
+These operators are generically degenerate, and the associated mixing problem has been resolved up to order $N^{-2}$ in Refs.~\cite{Alday:2017xua, Aprile:2017bgs, unmixing, DTspectrum}.
+In this paper we try to understand how much of the four-point function is fixed at a given order $N^{-2\kappa}$ given this information, namely once we know the OPE data at order $N^{0}$ and $N^{-2}$.
+We express, as usual, the four-point correlator as a function of the cross ratios $U$ and $V$ and focusing on the case $\kappa=3$, we compute the function multiplying the leading logarithmic singularity in $U$.
+In the same spirit as Ref. \cite{Alday:2017vkk} and in order to see how much of the dynamical information we can recover only with this term, we take the flat-space limit and we compare it with the two-loop four-point supergravity amplitude in ten-dimensional flat space.
+Quite surprisingly, we notice that the structure of the functions multiplying the highest transcendental pieces \cite{Trans} in the amplitude is the same as the one obtained from the conformal field theory (CFT) computation.
+More precisely, we find a relation between the CFT flat-space limit and iterated $s$-channel discontinuities of the amplitude.
+We conjecture that this fact persists at any loop order and that we can predict certain analytic properties of ladder diagrams, using uniquely the constraints from leading -and subleading-order OPE data.
+In particular we conjecture that the same identification holds for the full $AdS_5 \times S^5$ space.\\